tphanson/redeem-code-generator/README.md

 ## How to test?

-Stay at root folder and run this command:
+Stay at the root folder and run this command:

 ```
 npm test